Learning to traverse convective flows at moderate to high Rayleigh numbers: Conclusion

 \section{Conclusion}

-In this work, we investigated the navigation of a self-propelled inertial particle in two-dimensional RB convection over the range $10^7 \le Ra \le 10^{11}$ at $Pr = 0.71$ and $\Gamma = 4$.
-A reinforcement-learning controller selected the propulsive acceleration, subject to an upper bound, to complete a fixed-displacement task.
-We evaluated macroscopic navigation performance in terms of reachability, completion time, and propulsion energy, and interpreted the underlying physical mechanisms using Eulerian flow topology and Lagrangian coherent structures.
+In this work, we investigated the navigation of a self-propelled inertial particle in two-dimensional RB convection over the range \(10^7 \le Ra \le 10^{11}\) at \(Pr=0.71\) and \(\Gamma=4\).
+An RL controller selected the propulsive acceleration, subject to an upper bound, to complete a fixed-displacement task.
+We evaluated macroscopic navigation performance in terms of reachability, completion time and propulsion energy, and interpreted the underlying physical mechanisms using Eulerian flow topology and LCS.

 Our main findings on macroscopic performance are as follows.
-The success rate increases monotonically with the actuation limit $\mathcal{A}_{\max}$.
-At moderate $Ra$, this increase is abrupt, whereas at higher $Ra$ the transition becomes more gradual and shifts to larger $\mathcal{A}_{\max}$.
-Although higher-$Ra$ flows require stronger actuation to achieve reachability and lead to longer completion times, the energetic cost of traversal decreases once the task becomes feasible.
-Proper orthogonal decomposition demonstrates that these trends arise from reorganisation of the carrier flow.
-At moderate $Ra$, kinetic energy is concentrated in a few modes, and the multi-roll large-scale circulation creates robust transport barriers that require a finite thrust surplus to cross.
-At higher $Ra$, energy is distributed across many modes, causing the barriers to fragment and intermittent plume-assisted pathways to emerge.
+The success rate increases monotonically with the actuation limit \(\mathcal{A}_{\max}\).
+At moderate \(Ra\), this increase is abrupt, whereas at higher \(Ra\) the transition becomes more gradual and shifts to larger \(\mathcal{A}_{\max}\).
+Although higher-\(Ra\) flows require stronger actuation to achieve reachability and lead to longer completion times, the energetic cost of traversal decreases once the task becomes feasible.
+Proper orthogonal decomposition indicates that these trends are associated with reorganisation of the carrier flow.
+At moderate \(Ra\), kinetic energy is concentrated in a few modes, and the multi-roll LSC creates persistent transport barriers that require a finite thrust surplus to cross.
+At higher \(Ra\), energy is distributed across many modes, causing the barriers to fragment and intermittent plume-assisted pathways to emerge.